From the film, 12 Years a Slave, based on Solomon Northrop’s own account of his life as an enslaved person.

-Yet some TPS school board members agreed to keep the name “Lee” mounted on the side of the building, which honors a man that chose to protect such a horrible and immoral institution that adversely still affects the lives of 25 percent of TPS students.
+Yet some TPS school board members agreed to keep the name “Lee” mounted on the side of the building, still honoring a man who chose to protect such a horrible and immoral institution, one that still adversely affects the lives of 25 percent of TPS students.
 Some TPS board members would still embrace that despicable history.

 Do Black TPS students matter or will the wheels of this small vote for justice remain stagnate and honor a man who allowed Black boys to be lynched?

 If the name “Lee” remains on the school by 2021, as the author of these words, I can assure you that the city of Tulsa will be wholly embarrassed.